-Egg puffs are made with boiled egg and a mildly-spiced onion filling, enclosed in crispy, flakey puff pastry.
-These Indian-bakery-style puffs go perfectly well with a cup of hot masala chai!
+Egg puffs are made with boiled egg and a spiced onion filling, enclosed in crispy, flaky puff pastry.
+Perfect for an evening snack or even brunch!

 The custom of tea-time or chai-time in an Indian household is one that is woven into our social fabric.
 Chai-time is an integral part of forging friendships, and lasting relationships.
 I certainly hold my chai-time rituals very close to my heart.
 We begin our day with a cup of masala chai, brewed with grated ginger, milk, and sugar.
 This magical elixir helps me get through most of my day, until around 4 pm when it's time for my second cuppa.

 These egg puffs are a signature fixture in many bakeries in Kerala (in South India).
 Usually made with margarine, these puffs have a unique appeal about then and are especially popular among office-goers, who very often head to these bakeries for a tea-time break, and grab a steaming hot cup of chai to go with an egg puff.

 Typically, bakery egg puffs are made with a filling that consists of a spicy onion-tomato mixture, seasoned with curry leaves.
 A hard-boiled egg is sliced and added to the filling.
 I prefer to make them with a lighter version of the same masala, and I love adding some grated carrots to the filling too, to give the filling more body.